luigigil/nhanderu-backend/README.md

-# NestJS REST API boilerplate 🇺🇦
+# Nhanderu REST API

 ## Description

-NestJS REST API boilerplate for typical project
+This project contains the backend code and REST API of Nhanderu.

 ## Table of Contents